Dental Consultation Guide

-What is black fungus on teeth?
+What is black fungus from teeth?

 Dental mycosis, sometimes referred to as black fungus on teeth, is a disorder in which fungal growth develops in the oral cavity, primarily on the teeth and surrounding tissues.
 This kind of infection usually appears on the teeth as dark patches or spots, frequently accompanied by pain or discomfort.
 A number of things, including inadequate dental hygiene, a compromised immune system, long-term antibiotic usage, or contact with damp surroundings, might result in black fungus.

-What causes black fungus on teeth?
+What can cause black marks on teeth?

 The invasion of fungal species in the oral cavity is the cause of black fungus on teeth, sometimes referred to as dental fungal infection or dental mycosis.
 Candida albicans, a type of yeast that normally lives in the mouth but can multiply in specific circumstances, is frequently the main offender.
 Black fungus on teeth develops as a result of several factors:

-• Inadequate brushing and flossing can lead to plaque buildup on the teeth, creating an environment conducive to fungal growth.
+1. Inadequate brushing and flossing can lead to plaque buildup on the teeth, creating an environment conducive to fungal growth.

-• Individuals with weakened immune systems, such as those with HIV/AIDS, diabetes, or undergoing chemotherapy, are more susceptible to fungal infections, including black fungus on teeth.
+2. Individuals with weakened immune systems, such as those with HIV/AIDS, diabetes, or undergoing chemotherapy, are more susceptible to fungal infections, including black fungus on teeth.

-• Prolonged or frequent use of antibiotics can disrupt the balance of microorganisms in the mouth, allowing fungi like Candida albicans to flourish.
+3. Prolonged or frequent use of antibiotics can disrupt the balance of microorganisms in the mouth, allowing fungi like Candida albicans to flourish.

-• Moist environments in the mouth, often exacerbated by factors like mouth breathing, wearing dentures, or certain medications, can promote fungal growth.
+4. Moist environments in the mouth, often exacerbated by factors like mouth breathing, wearing dentures, or certain medications, can promote fungal growth.

 Can mold grow in your mouth ?